 “What They Want Is a License to Open Fire”

 As the New York Times columnist Neil Genzlinger put it, “What these folks want most of all is not to protect their families — the standard explanation for why they’re doing what they’re doing — or even the dubious pleasure of being able to say to the rest of us, ‘See, I told you the world was going to end.’
 What they want is a license to open fire.”

 For quite a while now, Ken Wheeler has been promoting ideas around firearms proficiency, self-reliance, stockpiling supplies, and gaining wilderness survival skills.
 He lifts his ideas from fake experts like Don Stephens, Howard Ruff and John Ramey, the founder of the group “The Prepared,” from which we get the term “Preppers.”

 The Angry Photographer has also bought into the prepper approach to personal finance.
 He advocates amassing land, non-perishable food, gold, silver, ammunition, marketable skills and even vodka, since these will be the new currencies once the economy has gone to wrack and ruin.

 Cabin in the Woods and Parcels of Unserviced Land

-To that end, the Theoria Apophasis host has bought himself a cabin in the woods and acquired other parcels of unserviced land.
-He’s also been building small solar arrays so that he can go off the electrical grid.
+To that end, the Theoria Apophasis host has bought himself a cabin in the woods and acquired other parcels of remote, cheap, unserviced land.
+He’s also been building small solar arrays so he can go off the electrical grid.